daroczig/CEU-R-mastering/README.md

 Add the `get_usdeur` and `get_bitcoin_price` functions to your `mr` R package (including documentation and all required imports), and push to your GitHub repo, so that you can install the package on any computer via `remotes::install_github`.
 Submit the URL to your GitHub repo in Moodle.

-### Week 1

-Add the `get_usdeur` and `get_bitcoin_price` functions to your `mr` R package (including documentation and all required imports), and push to your GitHub repo, so that you can install the package on any computer via `remotes::install_github`.
-Submit the URL to your GitHub repo in Moodle.

 ### Week 2

 Write unit tests for the `get_usdeurs` function, e.g. what happens when end date is lower than the start date, when he dates are not valid dates.
 Create a pull request for the main repo, and share the URL on Moodle.